Cosmology in Extended Parameter Space with DESI Data Release 2 Baryon Acoustic Oscillations: A 2$\sigma$+ Detection of Nonzero Neutrino Masses with an Update on Dynamical Dark Energy and Lensing Anomaly: Conclusions

 \end{itemize} Overall, our analysis emphasizes the critical importance of combining multiple cosmological probes and of testing large extensions to the standard model of cosmology to obtain a better understanding of cosmological parameters.
 While hints of physics beyond $\Lambda$CDM continue to appear in individual sectors—such as neutrino masses, lensing amplitude, and dark energy—their statistical significance remains sensitive to dataset combinations.

-\acknowledgments We acknowledge the use of the HPC facility at ASIAA (https://hpc.tiara.sinica.edu.tw/) where the numerical analyses were done.
+\acknowledgments We acknowledge the use of the HPC facility at ASIAA where the numerical analyses were done.
 S.R.C. also acknowledges the support from grant Nos.
 AS-IA-112-M04, NSTC 112-2112-M-001-027-MY3, and I-IAA-ROY.